openworm/sibernetic/README.md

 Run simulation from configuration file
 --------------
-All configuration is stored in ./configuration folder there are two demo configuration demo1 and demo2 (demo1 is using as default demonstarative configuration).
+All configuration is stored in the [configuration folder](configuration).
+There are two demo configurations [demo1](configuration/demo1) and [demo2](configuration/demo2) (demo1 is using as default demonstarative configuration).
 You can switch between two demo configurations directly inside the working Sibernetic - just push button '1' or '2' respectively.
-For run your configuration put you're configuration file into configuration folder and run Sibernetic with key.
+To run your configuration put your configuration file into the configuration folder and run Sibernetic using:
 ```
 ./Release/Sibernetic -f <configuration_file_name>.
 ```
-For run worm body simulation you need run Siberntic with key
+To run the worm body simulation you need run Sibernetic with key:
 ```
 ./Release/Sibernetic -f worm
 ```
-it load worm body configuration and init and run pyhon module which is responsible for muscle signal updating.
-If you want work with worm body configuration generator you should change branch to WormBodySimultion.
+It loads the [worm body configuration](configuration/worm) and initialises and runs the [Python module](src/main_sim.py) which is responsible for muscle signal updating.

 Control in graphical mode
 ---------------
-If you run Sibernetic with graphic you can work with scene rotate and scaling by mouse.
-Also you several control button is available:
+If you run Sibernetic with graphics you can work with scene rotation and scaling using the mouse.
+There are also several control button options available:
 ```
-'Space' - pause simulation
+'Space' - pause the simulation
 's'     - save current configuration into file ./configuration/snapshot/configuration_default you can run this
 than (./Release/Sibernetic -f ./configuration/snapshot/configuration_default).
 'q' or 'Esc'     - quit the sibernetic